Skip to content

 Answer: Emmitt Smith, with 18,355 rushing yards.

-Why it stumps people: Your gut says Walter Payton or Barry Sanders.
-Both are legends, but Smith’s longevity with the Dallas Cowboys put him on top.
+Your gut screams Walter Payton or Barry Sanders.
+Both are legends.
+But Smith’s longevity with the Dallas Cowboys is what carried him past them.
 He played 15 seasons and just kept grinding.

 8. How many teams in the NFL have never won a Super Bowl?
 (Medium)